 The Raycon E50 have a decent mid-range performance.
 The overemphasis in the low-mid is the continuation of the high-bass, which makes vocals and lead instruments noticeably cluttered.
 On the upside, the rest of the range is well-balanced and vocals and leads will have the right intensity and projection.

-The treble performance of the Raycon E50 is mediocre.
+The Raycon E50's treble accuracy is alright.
 The low-treble range is fairly well-balanced, but the overall response is noticeably under our target curve, especially in higher frequencies.
 These headphones lack detail and brightness, and due to their boomy bass, they have a fairly dark sound profile.

-The stereo imaging of the Raycon E50 is great.
+The Raycon E50's stereo imaging is amazing.
 The group delay is under the audibility threshold, which results in tight bass and treble ranges.
 Also, the L/R drivers of our test unit were well-matched in frequency, amplitude, and phase response.
 This is important for the accurate placement and localization of objects (voices, instruments, video game effects) in the stereo image.
-Note that these results are only valid for our unit and yours may perform differently.
+Note that these results are only valid for our unit, and yours may perform differently.

-The noise isolation of the Raycon E50 is sub-par.
+The Raycon E50's noise isolation is sub-par.
 They don’t isolate in the bass range, making them a sub-par option for commuting if you’re looking to block out the deep rumble of a bus or plane engine.
 They do a decent job against mid-range noises like ambient chatter, which means they can be used in an office setting.
-They also do a good job of blocking out treble frequencies like sharp S and T sounds and the noise coming from an A/C system.
+They also do a good job blocking out treble frequencies like sharp S and T sounds and the noise coming from an A/C system.

-The leakage performance of the Raycon E50 is excellent.
+The Raycon E50's leakage performance is excellent.
 Like most in-ears, most of the leakage is in the higher frequencies, making it sound a bit thin.
 However, the leakage isn’t loud and won’t be very audible, unless you’re blasting your music in a very quiet environment.

-The recording quality of the Raycon E50 integrated microphone is poor.
+The recording quality of the Raycon E50's integrated microphone is poor.
 Speech recorded or transmitted with this integrated microphone feels muffled and lacking in detail.
 Speech is understandable in very quiet environments, but the audio quality is poor.

-The integrated microphone of the Raycon E50 is sub-par.
+The Raycon E50's integrated microphone is sub-par.
 It has trouble separating ambient noise and actual recorded speech, meaning it's quite hard to understand speech when in a moderately loud environment like a busy street.
 The Raycon E50 are better-suited for very quiet environments.

-Update 11/15/2019:The Raycon E50 need to be disconnected from a source to turn off after 8 minutes, which is very common for Bluetooth headphones, and it doesn't have a smart power saving feature to save battery when no content is being played, but the buds are still connected to your source.
-The text and the review have been udpated.
+Update 11/15/2019:The Raycon E50's turn off automatically after eight minutes of not being connected with a device.
+They don't have a smart power-saving feature to save battery when no content is being played and the buds are still connected to your device.
+The text and the review have been updated.

 There's no dedicated companion app for the Raycon E50.